actions-marketplace-validations/pat-s_backporter/README.md

 - Backport commits by SHA or pull requests by number
 - Interactive mode with branch and PR selection
+- CI mode for automatic backporting on PR merge
 - Support for GitHub and Forgejo/Gitea forges
 - Configurable target branches (supports regex patterns)
 - Cache of backported commits/PRs for tracking